 We want the horse to view us with respect, look to us for guidance, and become curious about the interaction.

-Along the road toward these achievements, we have no choice but to develop powerful leadership skills, as the horse will follow us without fear only if we are genuinely more suited for leadership than he is.
+Along the road toward these achievements, we tend to develop powerful leadership skills, as the horse will follow us without fear only if we are genuinely more suited for leadership than he is.
 It is absolutely captivating to be connected with a horse in this way.

 Liberty work is a big part of what we do.
 Students must earn their way into the saddle by first learning how to communicate effectively with their horses from a distance.
 This initiates the development of a language that they will continue to utilize and cultivate as the relationship progresses.

 We begin with gentle natural horsemanship exercises in the rope halter to help students learn how to communicate and establish hierarchy with the horses.
-We then progress to cavesson work where students learn about equine biomechanics and the art of academic lunging to help improve the quality of the horse's movement.
+We then progress to academic line work in the cavesson where students learn more about equine biomechanics to help improve the quality of the horse's movement.

 The intensity of the instruction is based on the individual learning styles of students.
 Students are encouraged to ride bitless depending on their comfort level, either in an academic schooling cavesson or in a western bosal.
 Classical dressage, jumping, trail, ranch work, and obstacle challenges are all used to challenge the partnership and build confidence for both the horse and rider.

-Fees dependent on location
+Rates start at $100, dependent on location

 Lessons with our school horses are available at our home farm in Poughquag, NY.
 Our unique program teaches participants important principles of horsemanship as they learn to develop energetic dialogue with horses through liberty and line work.
 Grooming, handling, bodywork, attunement exercises, round pen work, and work in-hand are all part of the curriculum.
 Please note that our school horses are only available for groundwork and participants must have their own horse to move on to the riding phase of the relationship.